/curtis_mckinney

 Design Spotlight - Fractal Cubes

 Physical objects were initially added simply because they were fun to throw around in the infinite space, but they eventually became one of the cornerstones of the game's puzzle design.
-Traveling through the recursive space was mind-bending itself.
-Requiring the player to move and manipulate a seperate object in the labyrinthine space increased this spatial complexity and interest, and proved fertile ground for puzzle design.
+Moving recursive objects in a fractal world proved fertile ground for puzzles, and gave players an intuitive way to learn to think recursively.

 Design Spotlight - Recursive Lasers and Launchers